The Monkey's Paw (2013 film): Plot

 Co-workers Jake and Tony discuss their problems at a bar.
 Jake is in love with his ex-wife Olivia, who is now married to their boss Kevin, while Tony's ex-wife Abby won't let him see his son.
 They meet another co-worker, Gillespie, who was fired that day and blames Jake.
 He shows them a monkey's paw which he claims can grant three wishes.
 Jake rubs the paw and jokingly wishes for the muscle car outside the bar.
 Gillespie leaves, saying the paw is now Jake's problem.

 As Jake and Tony leave, they notice that the muscle car is unlocked with the keys in the ignition.
 They drive it to Olivia's house where she rejects Jake's attempts to reconcile.
 Speeding away, Jake swerves to avoid hitting an alligator and crashes the car, killing Tony.
 Jake attempts to use the monkey's paw to revive Tony, then panics and runs when a truck approaches.
 Shortly later, he sees graffiti of monkey skulls and throws the paw away.

 The truck driver, a young blonde woman, begins to call for an ambulance.
 Tony recovers but is confused, asking, "Am I still dead?"
 She takes him to her home, treats the wounds on his face, and attempts to have sex with him.
 She questions him about his "Abby" tattoo and the thought of Abby causes him to reject her.
 He tries to leave but the blonde confronts him and in a flash of anger Tony strangles her.
 Tony goes to Abby's house to see his son, but Abby reports him to the police for violating a restraining order.

 When Tony does not come to work, Jake calls area hospitals but makes no progress.
 Walking home from work, he hears Tony calling him from a graveyard.
-Tony tells Jake that he wants the third wish from the monkey's paw, and guarantees that Jake will get Olivia back.
+Tony tells Jake that he wants the third wish from the monkey's paw, but Jake is in disbelief.
+Believing that Jake intends to use the third wish to get Olivia back, Tony assures him that he will get her back without wishing.
 That night, Tony attacks and kills Kevin.